MrVPlusOne/mrvplusone.github.io/content/publication/Coeditor/index.md

 publication: ""
 publication_short: ""

 abstract: Developers often dedicate significant time to maintaining and refactoring existing code.
-However, most prior work on generative models for code focuses solely on creating new code, neglecting the unique requirements of editing existing code.
+However, most prior work on generative models for code focuses solely on creating new code, overlooking the distinctive needs of editing existing code.
 In this work, we explore a multi-round code auto-editing setting, aiming to predict edits to a code region based on recent changes within the same codebase.
-Our model, Coeditor, is a fine-tuned CodeT5 model with enhancements specifically designed for code editing tasks.
-We encode code changes using a line diff format and employ static analysis to form large customized model contexts, ensuring appropriate information for prediction.
+Our model, Coeditor, is a fine-tuned language model specifically designed for code editing tasks.
+We represent code changes using a line diff format and employ static analysis to form large customized model contexts, ensuring the availability of appropriate information for prediction.
 We collect a code editing dataset from the commit histories of 1650 open-source Python projects for training and evaluation.
-In a simplified single-round, single-edit task, Coeditor significantly outperforms the best code completion approach -- nearly doubling its exact-match accuracy, despite using a much smaller model -- demonstrating the benefits of incorporating editing history for code completion.
-In a multi-round, multi-edit setting, we observe substantial gains by iteratively prompting the model with additional user edits.
-We open-source our code, data, and model weights to encourage future research and release a VSCode extension powered by our model for interactive usage.
+In a simplified single-round, single-edit task, Coeditor significantly outperforms GPT-3.5 and SOTA open-source code completion models (bringing exact-match accuracy from 34.7 up to 60.4), demonstrating the benefits of incorporating editing history for code completion.
+In a multi-round, multi-edit setting, we observe substantial gains by iteratively conditioning on additional user edits.
+We have open-sourced our code, data, and model weights to encourage future research and have released a VSCode extension powered by our model for interactive IDE usage.

 # Summary.
 An optional shortened abstract.
 summary: Coeditor, a code editing model trained on code commits, surpasses previous code completion methods and unveils a new multi-round auto-editing application.